 The reason why distraction and forgetfulness issues are so common with gamers/internet over-users is that your child’s mind is slowly becoming acclimated to being over-stimulated.
 The lights, sounds, and fast pace of video games and other online activities slowly numb them to the world.
 Without the hyper-stimulating effects of digital media, your child slowly begins to lose their ability to maintain focus in the real world.

 Sleep patterns are also known to be affected by the hyper-stimulating effects of video games.
 When a child is not able to calm themselves down and night and rest, they are drowsy during the day and schoolwork can be affected.

 The Good News

-The good news is that not only are technology overuse habits completely reversible, the same methodology used for habit reversal can also be applied to create new habits- like setting up a weekly study plan to achieve an academic goal.
+The good news is that not only are technology overuse habits completely reversible but the same methodology used for habit reversal can also be applied to create new habits- like setting up a weekly study plan to achieve an academic goal.

 Not only did I kick my gaming habit, I learned how to organize my life and create the study habits I needed to succeed.

 Systematic Self-Monitoring Methodology

 The cornerstone of the Summerland Camps methodology is learning about “systematic self-monitoring.”
 Campers learn how to monitor their daily behaviors- and they become accustomed to feeling good when daily behavioral goals are met, and not so good when they fail to meet their daily goals.
-The attainment of daily goals keep them motivated and moving forward, as does the group support they receive in aftercare.
+The attainment of daily goals keeps them motivated and moving forward, as does the group support they receive in aftercare.

 Campers become experts at systematic self-monitoring during the camp process.
 It’s only natural they will then apply this same methodology to achieve other goals in life that take planning and daily behaviors, such as graduating college, saving for retirement, and meeting certain health and fitness goals which are measurable and achievable.
 We help our campers see the possibilities for the future after they have mastered goal setting and goal achievement.